 China as a whole has an excessive nature; bigger is better.
-This can be seen with the endlessly snaking wonder of the world, and the city centre holding the infamous Tiananmen square and the monumental structures that surround it.
-However when it comes to shear grandness, an amazing example of extravagant beauty.
-The Summer Palace boasts the title of the biggest and possibly most immaculate attraction in Beijing.
+This can be seen with the endlessly snaking wonder of the world, and the city centre holding the infamous Tiananmen Square and the monumental structures that surround it.
+However, when it comes to a guide to pure luxury, the Summer Palace boasts the title of the biggest and possibly most immaculate attraction in Beijing.

 The Summer Palace provides the perfect getaway from the hustle and overall defending drone of Beijing.
 The city displays a modern battle between the metropolis expansions both laterally and horizontally, and the peaceful spirituality and incomparable culture from which China rose to glory.

-Due to the Summer Palace’s monumental size, the park limits are spread far across the North-West of the city (Haidian District), there are a number of entrances which are provided.
-Much like every other highlight spot in Beijing, its easily accessible by subway, providing a number of possible options.
+Due to the Summer Palace’s monumental size, the park limits are spread far across the North-West of the city (Haidian District), and there are several entrances provided.
+Much like every other highlight spot in Beijing, it’s easily accessible by subway, providing several possible options.

-There are actually 3 possible points of entry, each with their own subway stop.
+There are actually 3 possible points of entry, each with its own subway stop.
 For the North Palace Gate, take line 4 to Beigongmen exit D, and head west.
-Otherwise, West Palace Gate is found if you take line 10 to Bagou then taking the Western Suburban Line to Yiheyuanximen before heading north.
-Last option is the East Palace Gate along either line 4 or line 16 to Xiyuan exit C2 and head west.
+Otherwise, West Palace Gate is found if you take line 10 to Bagou and then take the Western Suburban Line to Yiheyuanximen before heading north.
+The last option is the East Palace Gate along either line 4 or line 16 to Xiyuan exit C2 and head west.

-From the northern entrance, this is the first welcome site, and a peculiar one at that.
-You’ll arrive at a beautifully designed bridge that crosses a small greenish moat lined with little stereotypical souvenirs stores along the waters edge.
-Welcome to Suzhou Street.
+From the northern entrance, this is the first welcome sight and a peculiar one at that.
+You’ll arrive at a beautifully designed bridge that crosses a small greenish moat lined with little stereotypical souvenir stores along the water’s edge.

 The Four Great Regions

 As is the name of the very hill, do expect a demanding trek up countless amounts of steps.
-This in the humid climate becomes more of a challenge than an attraction.
+This is where the humid climate becomes more of a challenge than an attraction.
 Scale the 60-meter-tall mound created from the excavation of earth to create the enormous Kunming Lake.

 Scaling the Hill will also provide a nice opportunity to look back into Beijing.
 You’ll be able to spot the distant concrete jungle cushioned by a blanket of greenery.
 Depending on smog levels, it might even give an eerie view.